 Warning: This article will persuade you to visit Japan at least once in your life.

 I teach English in elementary schools and the second unit of our book is all about Japanese events.
-Japan’s four seasons include spring, summer, fall and winter.
+Japan’s four seasons include spring, summer, fall, and winter.
 Each season offers spectacular events such as festivals, nature-focused events, cherry blossom viewing, and many more.
 The Sapporo Snow Festival, one of the largest events in winter, attracts 2.74 million visitors each year as it showcases fascinating snow and ice sculptures.
+This event is amazing and it’s one of the top reasons to visit Japan.

 The biggest attractions Japan has to offer in summer are the Nebuta festival in Aomori, Tenjin festival in Osaka, and Awa Odors in Tokushima.
 Summer festivals give you the chance to see parades, and beautiful fireworks, eat ice cones, karate chicken, and yakisoba.
 You can enjoy the music and dances.